lsst-sitcom/sitcomtn-163/index.md

-# Source Selection for Abell 360 in ComCam Data
+# Source Selection for Abell 360 in LSSTComCam Data Preview 1

 ```{abstract}
 We cover the source selection done for the Abell 360 ComCam cluster study focusing on color and photo-z cuts.